Updated on: August 1, 2022

 9. RememBear — Best App for New Users

 RememBear is a streamlined Android app with good security protections, an intuitive interface, and adorable bear animations.
-RememBear is a great choice for password manager newbies and less tech-savvy people.
-It includes a simple achievement system which offers clear instructions for accessing the app’s features — each time you “unlock” an achievement, you’re rewarded with an adorable animated bear.
+It’s a great choice for password manager newbies and less tech-savvy people — it includes a simple achievement system which offers clear instructions for accessing the app’s features.
+Each time you “unlock” an achievement, you’re rewarded with an adorable animated bear.

-RememBear is a good app, but it doesn’t have a lot of extra features — there’s no encrypted storage, password auditing, or breach monitoring.
+RememBear is a good app, but it doesn’t have a lot of extra features — there’s no encrypted storage, password auditing, or breach monitoring (which competitors like 1Password offer).
 However, despite not having these additional protections, RememBear is still a completely secure app with all of the essential protections most users need for easy password management on Android devices.

 RememBear Free offers unlimited password storage for one device, but upgrading to RememBear Premium ($72.00 / year) gets you coverage on unlimited devices, as well as the ability to make a secure backup kit and easily restore your account in case you lose your master password or Android device.

 RememBear is one of the simplest and most user-friendly password managers for Android devices.
 It provides an intuitive user interface, a helpful achievement system, and good security protection to keep user information 100% secure (but it doesn’t provide as many additional security features as 1Password does).
 RememBear Free offers unlimited password storage for 1 device, while RememBear Premium covers unlimited devices for a good value — if you want to give it a try, you can get the 30-day free trial.

 Bitwarden is an affordable open-source password manager — it has a good free version, a comprehensive Android app, and a lot of extra features for tech-savvy users.

 Bitwarden for Android has unlimited passwords, personal and financial info, and notes, as well as a password generator, password sharing, biometric login, and lots more.